-Meet Our Friendly Therapy Horses
+Meet Our Friendly Horse Partners

-He is a palomino Quarter horse gelding and used to compete in Gymkhana.
+Stormy is a palomino Quarter horse gelding and used to compete in Gymkhana.
 With his owner Sierra, Stormy won second place in the California Gymkhana Association State Championships!

 In spite of his speed, Stormy is the “steady eddie” of our program, able to tolerate all kinds of antics from his riders.
 Stormy is on loan to LOARC from the Scott Family of Scotts Valley CA. He has been part of their family since 2008.

-Pip has been part of the LOARC herd since 2015.
+Stormy was born April 1, 2003, and has been part of the LOARC herd since 2015.

-She is a bay Quarter Horse mare, and is a very personable horse that loves people and enjoys lots of attention.
+Pip Squeak is a bay Quarter Horse mare, and is a very personable horse that loves people and enjoys lots of attention.
 She is playful and likes to use her nose and lips to investigate new things.

 Well-trained in the Western discipline of reining, Pip is sensitive to the rider’s posture and leg pressure.
 Pip is on loan to LOARC from the Jeske family of Aptos.
 She has been a member of their family since 2013.